Ernst Tugendhat: Life and career

 Tugendhat was born in Brno, Czechoslovakia, to Fritz and Grete (Löw-Beer) Tugendhat, a wealthy Jewish family who had commissioned Mies van der Rohe to design the Villa Tugendhat in Brno.
 In 1938 the family escaped the Nazi regime, first to St. Gallen, Switzerland, and later to settle in Caracas, Venezuela.
 Ernst had an older half-sister, Hanna Weiss, and three younger siblings – Herbert, Ruth, and Daniela.
 The last two children were born after the family migrated to Venezuela.

 Tugendhat studied classics at Stanford University from 1944 to 1949, and went on to do graduate work in philosophy and classics at the University of Freiburg.
 He achieved his doctorate there with a thesis on Aristotle in 1956.
 During the years 1956 to 1958 he performed post-doctoral research at the University of Münster.
 From then until 1964 he was an assistant professor in the department of philosophy at the University of Tübingen, where, after spending 1965 lecturing at the University of Michigan in Ann Arbor, he gained his habilitation in 1966 analyzing the concept of truth in Edmund Husserl and Martin Heidegger.

-Tugendhat was professor at the University of Heidelberg from 1966 to 1975.
+Tugendhat was a professor at the University of Heidelberg from 1966 to 1975.
 During the 1960s and 1970s, Heidelberg developed into one of the main scenes of the left-wing student protests in Germany.
 Because of the student movement and as a protest against the situation at German universities in the 1970s, Tugendhat gave up his position and relocated to Starnberg, where Jürgen Habermas worked at the time.
 In 1980 he moved to Berlin, becoming, like his friend Michael Theunissen, a professor of philosophy at the Free University of Berlin.

 Tugendhat retired in 1992, but was a visiting professor in philosophy at the Pontificia Universidad Católica de Chile, Santiago (1992–1996), a researcher at the Institute for Human Sciences, Vienna (1996), and visiting professor at Charles University in Prague (1997–1998).

 Tugendhat died in Freiburg on 12 March 2023 at age 93.